insure logo

 Final thoughts on car insurance for teens

-For the lowest out of pocket, it is recommended a teen stay on their parent’s auto insurance policy as long as possible.
+For the lowest possible out-of-pocket cost, we recommend that a teen stay on their parent’s auto insurance policy as long as they can.
 At a minimum, a teen should have six months of prior coverage – or more – on a parent’s policy before taking out their own policy.

 Auto insurance premiums gradually go down as you age.
 In some states, the average premium for a 19-year-old is less than half that of a 16-year-old.
 Staying on a parent’s auto policy as a new driver allows you to take advantage of the discounts on the policy and offsets the elevated rate.